apache/cordova-new-committer-and-pmc/README.md

 4. Select the `Add to PMC` button

 **Manually:**
-1. (committee-info.txt) Update https://svn.apache.org/repos/private/committers/board/committee-info.txt with the new PMC member's details and the effective join date **(date that the file was updated)**. **Spaces**, not tabs!
+1. (committee-info.txt - any PMC member has write access) Update https://svn.apache.org/repos/private/committers/board/committee-info.txt with the new PMC member's details and the effective join date **(date that the file was updated)**. **Spaces**, not tabs!
 2. (LDAP) If that fails, you will need to SSH to `minotaur.apache.org` and run the `modify_committee.pl` command (run it without parameters to see the help text).
 Login to minotaur.a.o is only through public key SSH.

 ## 7. Automatically subscribe the new PMC member to the private list